peteroupc/html3dutil/doc/H3DU.Meshes.md

 Creates a mesh of a 2D rectangle, centered at the origin.
 The plane's Z coordinate will be 0.
-Will also generate texture coordinates.
+Will also generate texture coordinates that increase toward the positive X and Y axes.
+The texture coordinates will range from 0 to 1 on each end of the 2D rectangle.
 See the "<a href="tutorial-shapes.md">Creating Shapes</a>" tutorial.

 #### Parameters